okany/easypython/README.md

 * test69 - matches two regular expression strings
 * test70 - finds all possible letter combinations of for digits dialed on a letter phone
 * test71 - finds sliding window maximums of an integer array
+* test72 - finds all permutations of items in a list